-21st Century Fox (NASDAQ: FOX) shareholders have had a brilliant seven months or so.
-It started back in December when Disney agreed to buy a whole bunch of assets from Fox for over $50 billion.
-These included the TV and movie studios as well as certain cable channels like FX and the regional Fox Sports Networks.
+21st Century Fox (FOX) shareholders have had a brilliant seven months or so.
+It started back in December when Disney agreed to buy a whole bunch of the firm’s assets for over $50b.
+These included the TV and movie studios, as well as certain cable channels like FX and the regional Fox Sports Networks.
 In total, said assets make up around two-thirds of Fox’s total earnings.
-The rest of Fox – which includes assets like the Fox News Channel, Fox Business Network, Big Ten Network and Fox Sports 1 and 2 – was to be spun off to shareholders as a new company.
-I’ll call that company ‘SpinCo‘ for the purposes of this article.
+The rest of Fox – which includes assets like the Fox News Channel, Fox Business Network, Big Ten Network, and Fox Sports 1 and 2 – was to be spun off to shareholders as a new company.
+I shall call that company ‘SpinCo‘ for the purposes of this article.

-Now, Disney’s original offer was an all stock one.
+Now, Disney’s original offer was an all-stock one.
 It agreed to exchange 0.2745 shares of Disney stock for every share of 21st Century Fox.
-If my numbers are correct then that offer was worth roughly $30 per Fox share.
+If my numbers are correct, then that offer was worth roughly $30 per Fox share.
 In addition, Fox shareholders would also receive new shares of SpinCo stock worth around $10 per share.
-That was the situation until last week’s big news that Comcast was entering the mix in a big way.
-It turned up and offered $65 billion in cash for the same assets that Disney had agreed to purchase.
-Let’s call it $35 per Fox share in cash with SpinCo still in play.
-Unsurprisingly, this sent Fox shares soaring toward the $45 mark.
+That was the situation until last week’s big news that Comcast was entering the mix.
+It turned up and offered $65b in cash for the same assets that Disney had agreed to purchase.
+Let’s call it $35 per Fox share in cash, with SpinCo still in play too.
+Unsurprisingly, this latest twist sent Fox shares soaring.

-Even if no further bids are forthcoming there’s another very good reason to hold on: the prospect of picking up paper in a better company.
+Even if no further bids are forthcoming, there is another very good reason to hold on: the prospect of picking up paper in a better company.
 The enlarged Disney would be an absolute mammoth in terms of quality content.
 Star Wars, The Avengers, Avatar, X-Men and Marvel Entertainment would all fall under its banner.
-That’s on top of the parks & resorts and the consumer products division which between them pump out billions in annual profit.
+That is on top of the parks & resorts, plus the consumer products division, which between them pump out billions of dollars in annual profit.
 I like 21st Century Fox and think it has a decent business, but Disney paper is more valuable.
-That’s probably why the Murdoch’s were originally very happy with an all stock offer.
+That is probably why the Murdochs were originally very happy with an all-stock offer.

 The way I see it, this portion of the deal is win-win for Fox shareholders.
 You either get a higher all cash offer from Comcast, or you get to walk away with some portion of Disney stock.
 The latter gives you an underlying business that generates significantly higher returns on capital than the business you currently own.

-That leaves us with ‘SpinCo’.
-With all the hype surrounding the other parts of the equation, I think ‘SpinCo’ has largely been left out.
-As mentioned above, it will generate around $2.75 billion in annual EBITDA as a standalone company.
-Of that, the company expects it to convert over 70% into free cash flow – call it $2 billion per annum.
-Net-debt is slated to come in at $7.5 billion, so the balance sheet will be in good condition to start with.
+That leaves us with SpinCo.
+With all the hype surrounding the other parts of the equation, I think SpinCo has largely been left out.
+As mentioned above, it will generate around $2.75b in annual EBITDA as a standalone company.
+Of that, the company expects to convert over 70% into free cash flow – call it $2b per annum.
+Net-debt is slated to come in at $7.5b, so the balance sheet will be in good condition to start with.

-The thing I like most about SpinCo – it comes with low expectations.
-With that $2 billion in annual free cash flow, we’re looking at a free cash flow yield of around 10%.
+The thing I like most about SpinCo?
+It comes with low expectations.
+With that $2b in annual free cash flow, we are looking at a free cash flow yield of around 10%.
 The market isn’t expecting too much from it.
-The stodgy assets (live sports and news) throw off so much cash that they give the parent company plenty of options to grow earnings: quick debt reduction, bolt-on acquisitions of televisions assets, stock buybacks, and so on.
-All-in-all I don’t see any reason why folks would want to relinquish their Fox shares at this moment.
+The stodgy assets (live sports and news) throw off so much cash that they give the parent company plenty of options to grow earnings.
+That could come via rapid debt reduction, bolt-on acquisitions of televisions assets, stock buybacks, and so on.
+All-in-all, I don’t see any reason why folks would want to relinquish their Fox shares at this moment.
 Just sit back and enjoy the culmination of the bidding war.